 In 1970, Venturi's lease on its third floor space in the Hearst Building expired.
 The Bay Area Rapid Transit (BART) system was being constructed right under Venturi's windows so, since most of its employees lived out of the city anyway, the company relocated to 1610 Rollins Road, Burlingame, California.

 A free-form pipe stand made of polyester resin was introduced in 1969.
 The PIPE ROCK, as it was called, was a pipe rest for one, two, or three pipes, sometimes with a hole for matches.
 The material is extremely light so the stands were weighted to about 2 pounds and then well-padded and leather covered on the bottom to protect the surface on which they rested.
 The hollows for the pipe bowls were smoothly finished while the exterior of the rack was a rough, rock-like finish.
 The PIPE ROCK came in a black and hot pink box with a holder/display stand and display card.
 The text on the card encouraged potential buyers to get this unique pipe rest.
-The one-position PIPE ROCK sold for $7.50 while the three-position cost $10.00.
-So far, there is no information about the two-position price.
+The one-position PIPE ROCK sold for $7.50, the two-position price was $8.50 while the three-position cost $10.00.

 After a survey of college women showed that co-eds preferred dates who smoked a pipe over other smokers, another of style of pipe was introduced in 1971.
 It was called THE SMOKE and came in four vibrant colors (red, blue, yellow, and black) and four shapes (Village, Woodstock, Berkeley, and Graduate.)
 A fifth color (white) was added later.
 A gray Graduate has also been discovered but there is no documentation of the color with THE SMOKEs.